 PhD Thesis

-The first paper looks into how a growth mindset shapes consumer responses to messages aimed at challenging the relevance of the perceived unnaturalness of cultured meat.
-The findings show that such strategies are particularly effective for growth mindset consumers.
-In the second paper, I explore holistic mindsets.
-The findings indicate that counter-messages about conventional meat can be effective among holistic mindset consumers in promoting cultured meat.
-Lastly, the third paper, still under review, investigates moral mindsets and ethical messaging.
+The first paper looks into how a growth mindset shapes consumer responses to messages aimed at challenging the relevance of culture meat’s unnaturalness.
+The second paper investigates how holistic mindset consumers respond to counter-messages highlighting the unnaturalness of conventional meat.
+Lastly, the third paper, still under review, analyses moral mindsets and ethical messaging.

 Blog